-Dyle Mobile TV Moves to the Masses Via Belkin
+Dyle Mobile TV moves to the masses via Belkin

-Belkin, a producer of accessories for smartphone and tablet devices, is teaming up with the Mobile Content Venture (MCV) to extend the Dyle Mobile TV service, allowing 120 million devices in the market to receive Mobile-TV signals.
+Belkin, one of the leading producers of accessories for smart phone and tablet devices, is teaming up with Mobile Content Venture (MCV) to extend the Dyle Mobile TV service, allowing 120 million devices in the market to receive Mobile TV signals.
 Up until now, there was no unifying umbrella for identifying if a mobile product is capable of receiving OTA broadcasts from local affiliates.
-MCV was formed last year to address this need.
+MCV was formed last year to address these needs.

-The organization is made up of 15 broadcast groups (including Cox, Gannett and Hearst) with the goal of spreading awareness of local television for mobile and to allow consumers to identify products that are set to receive a local broadcast signal.
-The mission is to allow consumers to see the Dyle branding and be confident that the device is compatible and can indeed receive broadcast television signals.
-Part of the challenge has been getting support from smartphone manufacturers, but now with Belkin in its corner, MCV can bring branding to multiple millions of cell phone accessories.
+The organization is made up of 15 broadcast groups (including Cox, Gannett and Hearst) with the goal of spreading awareness of local TV for mobile and to allow consumers to identify products that are set to receive a local broadcast signal.
+The mission is to allow consumers to see the Dyle branding and be confident that the device is compatible and can indeed receive broadcast TV signals.
+Part of the challenge has been getting support from smart phone manufacturers, but now with leading company Belkin in their corner, MCV can bring branding to multiple millions of cell-phone accessories.

 The latest product and technology information